Jon Bois: Fighting In the Age of Loneliness & other projects

 In 2018, Bois collaborated with Felix Biederman of Chapo Trap House on the five-part documentary Fighting In the Age of Loneliness, presented in style influenced by British documentary filmmaker Adam Curtis, which focuses on the development of Mixed Martial Arts (MMA) from the early development of Brazilian Jiu-Jitsu and Vale Tudo in the development of more complex fighting styles.
 It focuses on the development of MMA as a mainstream sport, including Pride Fighting Championship and the development of Ultimate Fighting Championships, and their parallels to the 21st century neoliberal socio-political landscape of financial collapse and inequality.
 On December 29, 2020, a supercut edition of Fighting in the Age of Loneliness was released to YouTube to commemorate the Secret Base channel accumulating 1 million subscribers.

 In 2019, Bois released a two-part series on professional athletes named Bob.

 Its title, "The Bob Emergency," refers to the dwindling numbers of such athletes, with Bois only tallying 10 active athletes named Bob at the series' end on May 21, 2019.
 Bois has previously written on this topic, referring to it as "The Bob Famine" in a 2012 article about Bob Sanders, believed to be the last Bob in major American sports.

 On September 17, 2019, Bois and SB Nation video producer Kofie Yeboah started a video series called "Fumble Dimension".
-Similar to Bois's earlier "Breaking Madden", it consists of using in-game mechanics of sports video games to create unusual scenarios, usually with fan input.
+Similar to Bois' earlier "Breaking Madden", it consists of using in-game mechanics of sports video games to create unusual scenarios, usually with fan input from YouTube comments.

+In 2024, Bois announced the creation of a new three-part series called "REFORM!" about the history of the Reform Party of the United States of America, with the first episode being released on May 1, 2024, and the final episode appearing on September 21, 2024.
+The episodes highlighted the careers of Ross Perot, Jesse Ventura, and Pat Buchanan and the rise and fall of the Reform Party.

+On November 3, 2025, Bois announced that he is working on a series called The History of Charging the Mound.
+Players highlighted include Mike Sweeney, Bruce Kison, George Bell, and Lenny Randle, who Bois previously briefly touched on in "The History of the Seattle Mariners"; he also uses the Randle episode to touch on Ten-Cent Beer Night, a game in which Randle played.